EPA Region 9 Targeted Brownfields Assessment (TBA) Application

 EPA provides contractor assistance to research historic property uses, conduct environmental sampling, identify cleanup options, and estimate associated cleanup costs at brownfield properties.
 Eligible applicants can access up to $100,000 worth of technical assistance for eligible properties.
 All questions in this application must be answered to receive consideration for assistance.
 Privately owned properties can be assessed under this program as long as they are sponsored by an eligible applicant.
 EPA accepts applications on a rolling basis.

-EPA cannot provide a method to save a partially completed form for later retrieval; the form must be completed in one session.
-To assist with your planning, a pre-application checklist is provided: Targeted Brownfields Application - Pre-application Checklist(3 pp, 22 K)
+EPA cannot provide a method to save a partially completed form for later retrieval; the form on this page must be completed in one session.

 - Minimum Requirements »